Remploy: Factory closures

 In addition, the Cook with Care business, based in Liverpool, was spun off into a Social Enterprise.
 Also the CCTV image monitoring business was sold to Enigma CCTV Ltd, a subsidiary of Enigma Security Solutions Ltd, on 17 December 2013.

 Privatisation

 In July 2014, the Department for Work and Pensions (DWP) announced that it was looking for Remploy Employment Services to leave government control, by way of a joint venture between a private company and Remploy's employees.
-In March 2015, it was confirmed that Remploy would become owned by US service provider Maximus (70%) and an employee trust (30%).
+In March 2015, it was confirmed the business would become owned by US service provider Maximus (70%) and an employee trust (30%).
 The transfer of ownership was completed on 7 April 2015.

+In January 2018, the employee trust elected to sell 10% of the joint venture to Maximus, and in September 2019, the trust agreed to Maximus acquiring the remaining 20%.
+In April 2020, Remploy Employment Services was absorbed into Maximus, with Remploy continuing to be used as a trading name.
+Maximus subsequently phased out the Remploy name in England and Wales in September 2022, and in Scotland in March 2026.

+Dissolution

 On 9 April 2015, the residual Remploy company was renamed Disabled People's Employment Corporation (GB) Ltd while it was wound down, before being dissolved on 3 June 2024.